 INTO THE WORLD is packed with data.
 There are lists, tables, and charts.
 There are quotations, analyses, a bibliography, and appendices.
 The apparatuses of scholarship bedeck these pages.

 Whether the book makes a convincing case for Waldorf education is, however, doubtful.

 Consider the following: The book's authors gathered responses from 1,066 recent graduates of "all 39 Waldorf high schools in North America."
 In addition, they conducted "face-to-face interviews with 22 Waldorf graduates."
-These are tiny totals.
+The number of responses and the number of graduates interviewed are tiny.
 Waldorf schools have been in operation since the first one opened, in Germany, in 1920.
 Today there are about 1,200 Waldorf schools operating worldwide; there are Waldorf schools on all continents except Antarctica.
 Research aiming to evaluate the effectiveness of Waldorf education needs to cover far more students in far more parts of the world than are considered in INTO THE WORLD.